 New exam processing system improves efficiency and generates savings for Cambridge English

-Cambridge Assessment is the world’s leading provider of language assessment for students and teachers of English.
+Cambridge English Language Assessment is the world’s leading provider of language assessment for students and teachers of English.
 Part of the world-renowned University of Cambridge, it has offered English language exams since 1913.

 Approached to manage a series of pilots, ePC created a web portal to distribute personalised exam papers as downloadable PDF’s to centres.
 At the end of each exam, completed scripts are scanned and uploaded to ePC’s web scanning solution eScan.

-To verify the data, Cambridge Assessment use TeleForm to confirm each script is accurate.
+To verify the data, Cambridge English use TeleForm to confirm each script is accurate.
 Only unrecognised characters are shown to the operator with the majority of scripts requiring zero human interaction.

 The pilots culminated in a final test with five centres across Europe.
 This produced encouraging results, with a single operator able to capture over 3,000 scripts an hour, as well as valuable feedback from interaction with real-world centres.

 Upon completion of the pilots, the project was expanded and developed in modular fashion.